dsgriffin/opensea-sales-twitter-bot/README.md

 A (quickly put together) bot that monitors Opensea sales for a given collection & then posts them to Twitter.

-## Want to include sales from other NFT markets (X2Y2, LooksRare etc.) too? ⚠️
+## Want to include sales from other markets (X2Y2, LooksRare etc.) too? ⚠️

 To track sales across multiple marketplaces (X2Y2, LooksRare etc.), use my new repo [NFT Sales Twitter Bot](https://github.com/dsgriffin/nft-sales-twitter-bot) instead.